hawkrives/gobbldygook/area-data/README.md

 A where-expression is composed of two parts: a counter and a qualifier.

-The counter is the same as in an of-expression; an English number between zero and twenty.
+The counter is the same as in an of-expression; an English number between zero and ten.
 A qualifier is made up of one or more qualifications, surrounded by curly braces.

 A qualification is a `key`/`value` pair representing a property/value pair to look for.
 Qualifiers operate on a list of courses, filtering the list to only those courses which qualify.